 Each WI is run by a committee which is elected at each Annual Meeting, which for us is in May.
-Meet our committee members for 2017-18:
+Our May 2021 AGM was held successfully via Zoom.

 I trained as a Home Economics teacher and taught in a school in West London for several years before becoming involved in prison education in both male and female establishments.
 Following retirement from full time employment I have continued to teach part time.
 I was very encouraged to read of a WI being set up in a women’s prison and hope other prisons will welcome this initiative.
 I was delighted to find The Alexandra WI soon after I retired as I wanted to join a branch near where I live.
 I am pleased to have more time to enjoy hobbies, gardening, cooking especially making preserves, baking, knitting, cross stitch and tapestry.
 It is great being able to meet other women, who also have similar interests and are interested in discussing topics of a mutual interest.